cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 total resources.
 However, specifically for the `AWS::ApiGateway::Stage` resource, the only available attribute is `Ref`, so its impossible to end up in the faulty code path.

-Here are some more randomly selected examples, that reveal more different behaviors:
+Here are some more randomly selected examples, that reveal even more different behaviors:

 **AWS::Cassandra::Table**